 Do you love the feeling of being surrounded by trees as you walk through the woods?
 Maybe you love hearing the sounds of birds chirping or seeing them flitting back and forth among the branches.
-If so, you’ve probably wondered how to make your backyard look more like a forest!
+If so, you’ve probably wondered how to grow a forest in your backyard!

 While it’s impossible to turn your yard into a forest overnight, if you’re willing to take a long-range view, you can get started with an ecological process that will eventually yield amazing results.

 The bottom line is that you can make your backyard look less like a lawn, and more like a forest.
-We’ll get you started with some helpful tips below.
+We’ll get you started with some helpful forest gardening tips below.

 Forests: Then and Now